wilsonmar/Salesforce/README.md

 Smart Primary Keys and Polymorphic Foreign Keys.
 Creative de-normalization and pivoting.

+## <a name="Chatter"> Chatter</a>
+Chatter History maintains 72 hours of feeds.

+A Chatter group has only one owner but can have many managers.

 ## <a name="Search"> Search</a>
+Lists return 25 by default.
+But 5 - 50 can be set.

+There is a maximum of 10 columns (fields)

 Using Apache SOLR.

 Salesforce is basically implementing Track (the ability to search and monitor conversations by keyword and topic)